Nonprofit boards are responsible for a broad spectrum of legal and fiduciary duties.

 - Short-term (to advance specific projects or priorities)

-- Long-term (to guide your nonprofit’s future direction)
+- Long-term (to guide your non-profit’s future direction)

 3. Choosing an executive director

-- Assessing your organization’s needs
+- Assessing the organization’s needs

 - Determining essential leadership traits and skills